 Strength and Agility

-Candidates of the hiring process can find out more information pertaining to the Strength and Agility test by watching the video above.
+Firefighters need to be physically fit in order to perform their job safely.
+Candidates of the hiring process can find out more information pertaining to the Strength and Agility test by watching the video below.
 More information can also be obtained by reviewing the Strength and Agility Test Booklet.

 Salary & Benefits

 - Retirement- 4.5% contribution to 401k or 457 plans and in lieu of social security the city will contribute an additional 3% to the 457 plan.
 If you elect to contribute an additional 3% to the 457 plan, the city will match your 3% contribution.

 - Short Term Disability